Anaminus/lua-library-assembler/README.md

 assembled file.

-This module sets up the searcher function, and returns a function that, when called with a file name as an argument, allows the assembled content to be written to the given file.
-So, the general prodecure for assembling a library is to require the assembler, require the library you wish to assemble, then call the assembler with the file to output to.
-Example:
+This module sets up the searcher function, and returns a function that, when called, allows the assembled content to be written to a file.
+The name of the file is the name of the first required library, with ".lua" as the extension.
+The first required library is considered as the root library, which is what would be loaded were the assembled file to be required.

+However, two optional arguments may be specified.
+The first is the name of the root library to use.
+The second argument specifies the exact file name to output to (".lua" is not appended).

+So, the general prodecure for assembling a library is to require the assembler, require the library you wish to assemble, then call the assembler.

     require 'AssembleLibrary'